nicolas2589/DatosMasivos/Unit_2/Practices/Practice_1/README.md

 val featureIndexer = new VectorIndexer().setInputCol("features").setOutputCol("indexedFeatures").setMaxCategories(4).fit(data) // features with > 4 distinct values are treated as continuous.
 ```
 # Exercise 4
+## Split the data into training and test sets
 ``` scala
 //4.
 Se dividen los datos en 2 “Datos de entrenamiento” y “Datos de prueba”
 // Split the data into training and test sets (30% held out for testing).